step-by-step-tutorial/springboot-tutorial/rdbms-mysql/README.md

 This tutorial is included [mysql](https://www.mysql.com/) configuration for test and none test environment.

-Some parameters can be included in mysql URL connection are follows.
+Some parameters can be included in mysql URL connection are as follows.

 * useUnicode=true
 * useJDBCCompliantTimezoneShift=true